top of page

 • In Pacific City, view corridors and dune proximity can dominate pricing.

 Second-home buyers often over-index on “city name recognition” instead of micro-location realities.
-On the coast, that’s a mistake that gets expensive fast.
+On the coast, that’s a mistake that can get expensive fast.

 3. Maintenance Costs Are Not Optional Here